sufiyankhanz/serif/README.md

 Any other file in the directory's root will mostly be copied over exactly as-is.

 An exception is any file ending in `.html` or `.xml`.
 These files are assumed to contain [Liquid markup](http://liquidmarkup.org/) and will be processed as such.
-Header values will be available on `page`.
+Header values will be available on the `page`.

 For example, this would work as an `about.html`: